nostrats/dragon-radar-for-hiccups-legacy/README.md

 ### Installation
 1. Install Forge 1.20.1
-2. Install Hiccups Legacy 2.0.0 required
+2. Install Hiccups Legacy 2.0.0
 3. Put the mod into the `mods` folder

 ### Author